tresoldi/dafsa/manuscript/paper.md

 # Installation, Usage, & Examples

 The library can be installed with the standard `pip` tool for package management.
-Detailed instructions on how to use the library can be found in the [official documentation](https://dafsa.readthedocs.io/en/latest/quickstart.html), but for most purposes it is enough to create a new `DAFSA` object and initialize it with the list of strings:
+Instructions on how to use the library can be found in the [documentation](https://dafsa.readthedocs.io/en/latest/quickstart.html), but for most purposes it is enough to create a new `DAFSA` object and initialize it with the list of strings: